 General Game Development

 - Be sure check out the official Asset Store, too — you can find a good selection of useful plugins and resources for free or cheap.

 - Unreal Engine – As of March 2015, the powerful Unreal Engine is now completely free for personal or commercial projects!
-This is the engine that has powered countless classic titles like Bioshock, Borderlands, the Batman Arkham series, Fable, Goat Simulator, Mass Effect and the upcoming A Hat in Time, so it’s definitely worth a look!
+This is the engine that has powered countless classic titles like Bioshock, Borderlands, the Batman Arkham series, Fable, Goat Simulator, Mass Effect and A Hat in Time, so it’s definitely worth a look!